a sermon on a moral or religious topic

 pertinacious little mind.

-an expression whose meaning cannot be determined from its context
+an expression whose meaning cannot be determined

 In her secret soul, however, she decided that politics were as bad as mathematics, and that the mission of politicians seemed to be calling each other names, but she kept these feminine ideas to herself, and when John paused, shook her head and said with what she thought diplomatic